Curious Sights That Are Truly Made In IndiaBy Luis G

 Devotees are confident that Ganesh will grant them prosperity and protection against adversaries if they help him out.
 There are hundreds of festivals associated with Ganesh, and worldwide he’s one of the most iconic and revered figures of India’s pantheon of the divine.

 Soccer is extremely popular in India.
 It’s one of the most played sports in the area, and matches are watched throughout the region almost religiously.
 That’s why pictures like the one below are rather normal.
-Folks simply don’t have money for large televisions.
+The screen may be small, but they all look pretty content.